raboley/the-heroes-journey/source/index.html.md

 @todo #18:30mins explain how to setup the pdd git action in GitHub

+## GitHub Action

+It isn't required, but I setup a GitHub action to run pdd on each commit so that we can tell when malformed puzzle commands come through and cause an issue that is clear in the repository.
+The action just runs the pdd command to ensure it exits successfully.

+The action is located in [.github/workflows/pdd.yml](../.github/workflows/pdd.yml)

+It basically just gets ruby setup to the correct version then runs the pdd commit hook.

+If it finds a malformed puzzle it will error, otherwise it will succeed the build.
+It doesn't create the issues in github, that is done via the webhook on commit.

+@todo #34:15mins Talk about the webhook that is setup with 0pdd.

+## Webhook

 # Generate Infrastructure Diagrams from Terraform With CloudCraft

 @todo #13:60mins Describe cloudcraft, create terraform files as an example, link the cloudcraft diagram to this somehow.